Terrible Certainty

 Terrible Certainty is the third studio album by German thrash metal band Kreator, released in 1987 through Noise Records.
+It is the band’s first album recorded as a four piece.
 It was released on cd, cassette, black vinyl, and as a limited edition red vinyl.
 The remastered version of 2000 contains the tracks of the 1988 Out of the Dark...
 Into the Light EP as bonus tracks.
 Another remastered version in 2 CDs was released on 9 June 2017, and included all the live tracks from the EP.